Need wedding proposal help? A How to Propose planning guide

 While your proposal should make your partner feel special, it doesn’t necessarily have to be grand or over the top.
 At the end of the day, your proposal needs to feel right to you and reflect both of you in the relationship.

-That being said, the first question someone will normally ask your partner when they hear about the engagement is “How did he/she propose?”
+That being said, the first question someone will normally ask your partner when they hear about the engagement is “How did they propose?”
 This is because a proposal really is more than just asking a simple yes or no question.
 It’s about the entire experience you give your partner.
 Your proposal story is a special chapter in the story of your relationship.

 So whether you choose something grand or something simple, it’s important to show that you put thought and effort into the moment.
 Here are a few tips: